Reynolds and Saint Joseph's (PA) host George Mason

 Fairfax, Virginia; Saturday, 12:30 p.m.
 EST

-BOTTOM LINE: Saint Joseph’s (PA) visits George Mason after Erik Reynolds II scored 22 points in Saint Joseph’s (PA)’s 75-63 win over the La Salle Explorers.
+BOTTOM LINE: Saint Joseph’s (PA) faces George Mason after Erik Reynolds II scored 22 points in Saint Joseph’s (PA)’s 75-63 victory against the La Salle Explorers.

-The Patriots have gone 14-1 in home games.
-George Mason averages 72.3 points and has outscored opponents by 10.0 points per game.
+The Patriots are 14-1 in home games.
+George Mason scores 72.3 points and has outscored opponents by 10.0 points per game.

-The Hawks are 7-5 against A-10 opponents.
-Saint Joseph’s (PA) ranks fourth in the A-10 with 25.0 defensive rebounds per game led by Rasheer Fleming averaging 6.8.
+The Hawks have gone 7-5 against A-10 opponents.
+Saint Joseph’s (PA) has a 1-2 record in games decided by 3 points or fewer.

-George Mason’s average of 7.0 made 3-pointers per game this season is only 0.4 more made shots on average than the 6.6 per game Saint Joseph’s (PA) allows.
-Saint Joseph’s (PA) has shot at a 44.1% clip from the field this season, 6.9 percentage points higher than the 37.2% shooting opponents of George Mason have averaged.

 LAST 10 GAMES: Patriots: 10-0, averaging 69.6 points, 33.4 rebounds, 12.4 assists, 6.9 steals and 3.2 blocks per game while shooting 43.9% from the field.
 Their opponents have averaged 63.0 points per game.